goblinfactory/gunner/README.md

 	Then the webserver should report similar requests per second within an acceptable tolerance
 ```

  - CSV input of urls.
 If any of the urls passed is a file, then url values will be read from the file.
-One value per line.
+Two values per line -> url, find

 Roadmap (high priority ideas)